Superalvin1123/wcs-php-sdk/Readme.md

 ### Multipart Upload
 The general process of multipart upload is as follows:

-1, mkblk (mknlk must be operated before each block is uploaded, and the server returns the first CTX) 2, bput (bput after mkblk, upload block with the previous CTX and return the current CTX) 3, mkfile (when the file is uploaded, do mkfile with the last CTX information for each block)
+1. mkblk (`mknlk` must be done first before each block is uploaded, and the server returns the first CTX)

+2. bput (do `bput` after `mkblk`, which will upload block with the previous CTX and return the current CTX)

+3. mkfile (when the file is uploaded, do `mkfile` with the last CTX information for each block)

 **Note:**
-- In case of request timeout,  multipart upload will be retransmitted automatically.
-In other cases (e.g. the status code is not 28), report an error and exit, and the error information will be saved in the current directory.
-Save as Filename.
-Log (hidden file).
+- By default, multipart upload will be redone automatically when request is timeout.
+In other cases(e.g. the status code is not 28), an error will be reported with the error information saved as filename `.log` (hidden file) in current directory.
-- After the upload is interrupted, the upload information is saved in a hidden file “Filename.rcd”, each item record the information of block upload.
-Breakpoint upload will analyze the status of the current upload from the last recorded information and make subsequent uploads.
-After that, the record file will be deleted.
+- When upload is interrupted, the log to record upload information will be saved in a hidden file `Filename.rcd`.
+And when you want a connection resuming on break-point, upload information will be got from the last record log, after which subsequent uploads will go.
+The record file will be deleted after upload successfully.
 - For breakpoint upload, you only need to re-execute the multipart upload operation.
 - Multipart upload only does concurrency inside the block, and it is initialization concurrency instead of multithreading.
-Considering that PHP doesn't support multithreading very well, the conversion mechanism is implemented using guzzleHTTP.
+Considering that PHP doesn't support multithreading very well, the conversion mechanism is implemented using `guzzleHTTP`.
-- The default size of the block is 4M and the size of the chunk is 256K, which is for more stable upload.
-If user thinks the upload speed is too slow and wants to improve it, he only need to adjust the size of the block or chunk, which can improve the upload speed (relatively, the upload stability may be reduced).
+- Block size is set to 2M and chunk size is set to 256K by default to make the upload more stable.
+You can adjust size of block or chunk to accelertate upload.(relatively, the upload stability may be reduced)
-- Due to the time-out retransmission strategy (at least 3 retry times) to ensure the reliability of the transmission, if the customer wants to accelerate the upload speed, the size of the chunk can be converted to the size of the block to ensure the maximum number of concurrency and improve the upload speed.
+- Time-out retransmission will ensure the raliability of transmisssion, which means that you can set chunk size bigger just as block size with mamimum concurrece to imporove upload speed.
-- Multipart upload progress information is in "filename.rcd" , save as JSON.
-It will write a JSON record after uploading a chunk, and the progress information is stored in the $JSON [' Info '] [' Progress '] partition, and the customer can process this infomation as needed.
+- Multipart upload progress information is in `filename.rcd` , save as JSON.
+A record will be written as `$JSON [' Info '] [' Progress ']` in `filename.rc` after a chunk uploaded.
-- If the upload is successful, filename.rcd and filename.log will be deleted.
+- `Filename.rcd` and `filename.log` will be deleted after upload.

-#### Vaiable Explanation
+#### Vaiable Description
 ```
 //Basic Information
 private $blockSize;